Debt consolidation is a common method of refinancing that involves paying off high-interest debt with a new lower-interest loan.

 - Taking out a personal loan to pay off card balances

-- Working with a debt relief company on a credit card debt relief plan
+- Working with a debt resolution company on a credit card debt resolution plan

 Ideally, you should choose the consolidation method that allows you to secure the lowest possible interest rate or pay the least amount overall on your debt.

 It’s very difficult to plan for medical expenses.
 When you receive care you may not know how much your insurance will cover until you receive bills from your service providers.
 Medical debt can easily become overwhelming because bills will arrive from many different service providers.

 There are several ways to help lower your medical bills including advocating for more coverage from your insurance company, checking your bills for errors, as asking your providers for a discount or payment plan.

 If you have exhausted these measures a debt consolidation loan can take your remaining medical debt, combine it and simplify your repayment plan.

 Having good credit can make debt consolidation simpler, but you still have options if your score is less than perfect.
 There are generally three common ways to consolidate credit: